five-star-roleplay/docs/rules/server-rules.rst

 **5 -** Speaking poorly of others on streams, in chats, or elsewhere will not be tolerated.
 If you have an issue with someone, submit a report.
 You are representing our community when you're on our servers.

 **6 -** Do not message admins directly for general questions.
-We have a `FAQ <https://forums.fsrp.eu/forum/9-guides-faqs/>`_ and a `Help Center <https://forums.fsrp.eu/forum/8-qna-support-section/>`_ or for reference also `Discord <https://discord.gg/pmwSw33>`_ channels (ie: ``》⭐community-help``) where you can ask for assistance.
+We have a `FAQ <https://forums.manifestrp.eu/forum/9-guides-faqs/>`_ and a `Help Center <https://forums.manifestrp.eu/forum/8-qna-support-section/>`_ or for reference also `Discord <https://discord.gg/pmwSw33>`_ channels (ie: ``》⭐community-help``) where you can ask for assistance.
 You MAY message admins for issues you'd like kept private like giving personal info (email) or queries of a possible rule break.
 To keep your anonymity you may then DM an admin for help.

 **7 -** If an admin contacts you to discuss a ban, the ban will not be lifted (regardless of its initial duration) until you have spoken to the admin.
 If an admin contacts you to discuss a rule break and you do not acknowledge the message with a response, you may be banned until you do so.

 **8 -** You **MUST** stay in character at **all times**.
 This means no going out-of-character (OOC) on the radio/in-game chats, as well.
-Message people on Steam, Discord, or other methods if you need to, but keep it all in-character (IC) when playing on FSRP.
+Message people on Steam, Discord, or other methods if you need to, but keep it all in-character (IC) when playing on MRP.

 **9 -** **DO NOT** broadcast music to the server using the internal VOIP unless agreed upon by all present parties.